 For specific MGEX products, links to recommended references are provided in the products table.

-The Multi-GNSS Experiment encourages contributions to its overall goals by interested institutions and individuals.
+The Multi-GNSS Pilot Project encourages contributions to its overall goals by interested institutions and individuals.
 New contributions may cover data, products and analyses of all global and regional navigation satellite systems, but should complement existing MGEX capabilities and avoid redundancy.
 Specific areas of interest include support of NAVIC, 3rd generation BeiDou satllite signals, the combination and validation of multi-GNSS orbit and clock products, the characterization of the GNSS space segment (radiation pressure modeling, antenna calibrations, etc.), and the generation of real-time multi-GNSS products.
 Proposals for new contributions can be coordinated through the various members of the Multi-GNSS Working Group.